abhinavroy1999/variable-mobility-Cahn-Hilliard-code/README.md

 # Variable Mobility Cahn-Hilliard code
 - This repository contains C source codes for numerical simulation of Cahn-Hilliard equation with compostion dependent variable mobility.
 The resulting microstructure and the coarsening kinetics are either the bulk-diffusion-controlled or interface-diffusion-controlled depending on the variable mobility function.
 Provision for both these cases have been made in the source code by allowing the alteration of the variable mobility function.
--For more details regarding the execution of the code and implementation of the code for two different kinds of dynamics, kindly go through the README file present in the directory.
+- For more details regarding the execution of the code and implementation of the code for two different kinds of dynamics, kindly go through the README file present in the directory.

 - The codes available in this repository are developed in collaboration with the Computational Materials Engineering Group, IIT Bombay.
 The codes are distributed under the GNU General Public License v3.0 (or any later versions).